lars-t-hansen/sint/MANUAL.md

 TODO: It's possible we want some type of primitive to identify the goroutine we're in, like a thread ID?

+TODO: There's no really good reason why it has to be the current syntax and not simply `(go expr)`.

 ## Channels and communication (evolving)

 ### Channel primitives